movementlabsxyz/MIP/MIP/mip-84/README.md

 ---
 ![alt text](image.png)

 **Figure 1**: The Relayer is in charge of _relaying_ bridge transactions.
-If a user initiates a bridge transfer request on the Move chain with a transaction $T(s,r,a)$ with a sender $s$, recipient $r$, for an amount $a$, we expect the Relayer to relay the request to Ethereum with a matching transactions $T'(s,r,a)$.
-However, a compromised or buggy Relayer may tamper with the bridge transfer data and relay $s', r', a'$ where #s', r', a'$ may differ from $s, r,a$.
+If a user initiates a bridge transfer request on the L2 with a transaction $T(s,r,a)$ with a sender $s$, recipient $r$, for an amount $a$, we expect the Relayer to relay the request to the L1 with a matching transaction $T'(s,r,a)$.
+However, a compromised or buggy Relayer may tamper with the bridge transfer data and relay $s', r', a'$ where $s', r', a'$ may differ from $s, r,a$.

 ---